Sonic-Amiga/ESP8266-Faikin/Tools/Simulators/CN_WIRED/README.md

 			 Value of the remaining bits is unknown.
  - byte[6] - unknown
  - byte[7] - checksum and packet type indicator
-             - High nibble - 4-bit sum of all other nibbles
+             - High nibble - 4-bit sum of all other nibbles (v1 checksum)
 			 - Low nibble - packet type = 1

 Example of mode change packet: